OpenNebula/website/content/docs/quick_start/_index.md

 ## Learn

-Gain a bird's eye view of OpenNebula, and the pathway to designing and deploying a cloud.
+Gain a high-level view of OpenNebula, its key concepts and features.
+View the pathway to designing and deploying an OpenNebula cloud.

 {{< card header="**Understand OpenNebula**" >}}
 <p></p>